DoTheEvo/veeam-prometheus-grafana/README.md

 the developers dont want people to use it for agent base backups.<br>
 For those the `Get-VBRComputerBackupJob` should be used.

+....its unfinished here...

 Get-VBRJob

 Get-VBRComputerBackupJob

 Get-VBRNASBackup

-$jobs = Get-VBRJob -WarningAction SilentlyContinue | where {$_.BackupPlatform.Platform -ne 'ELinuxPhysical' -and $_.BackupPlatform.Platform -ne 'EEndPoint'}
+`$jobs = Get-VBRJob -WarningAction SilentlyContinue | where {$_.BackupPlatform.Platform -ne 'ELinuxPhysical' -and $_.BackupPlatform.Platform -ne 'EEndPoint'}`

 <details>
 <summary><h1>Prometheus and Grafana Setup</h1></summary>